prenaudin/tartare/README.md

 ```

 ### Documentation
-Call tartare with options to suit your needs :
+Call tartare with customisable options to suit your needs :
 ```javascript
 $('#my-grid').tartare(
   itemSelector : ".grid-item", // selector to find the grid elements